Story

 "It's awesome to completely change someone's mindset with a project like this." – Arda, a student at ROC van Amsterdam-Flevoland

 The most important factor driving this dynamic was the location.
 At the Marineterrein, the institutions are physically close to one another, which makes it easy for the organizers to connect with one another.
-Matthijs ten Berge (Amsterdam School of the Arts) observed that this physical proximity drove the collaboration forward from the very beginning.
+Matthijs ten Berge (Amsterdam University of the Arts) observed that this physical proximity drove collaboration from the very beginning.
+“It’s also the fact that we’re a bit like an island here, so we have to figure out how to learn together, how to work together, and how to live together.” – Matthijs ten Berge, Amsterdam University of the Arts, and “For me, this wasn’t a class.
+You come here voluntarily, and honestly, I wouldn’t go to school voluntarily.
+I came here because I was curious.” – a student from ROC van Amsterdam-Flevoland.

-Learning to Deal with Uncertainty An initial pilot comes with its share of challenges, and that’s to be expected.
-The lack of a strict evaluation framework for the final showcase sometimes caused confusion among students who are used to fixed structures.
-But learning to navigate uncertainty and take ownership of a vague problem was precisely the goal.
 That is exactly what traditional education rarely asks of students, emphasizes Jenny Trimp (Peer Academy).
 “Over the course of the weeks, I saw their autonomy grow.
-Students began to speak up about their own needs and took control of their projects.
+Students began to speak up about their own needs and took charge of their projects.
 That’s a great achievement.
 Vocational students are still too often overlooked in these kinds of social debates, and that’s a shame.
 Technology is their future, too.
 Here, they not only learned about tech but also developed essential skills: collaborating constructively, presenting persuasively, and exploring their own opinions.”

 "You get the chance to prove yourself.
 You're the one standing in front of the audience, the one who has to make your voice heard.
 That's different from a regular class, where you just listen.
 I've learned that giving a presentation isn't scary at all." – Israe, a student at ROC van Amsterdam-Flevoland